Qing2514/struts-prj1/README.md

 # struts-prj1
 the first project for struts
-a user-login system includes the uss of Action，FilterDispatcher and struts.xml.
+a user-login system includes the uss of Action, FilterDispatcher, struts.xml, struts2 tag, il8n.